kailashkumar-S/Personal-Blog/about.md

 ![placeholder](/assets/about-meme-2.gif "Small example image")

-I hope you enjoy reading my blog as much as I love writting them, please do send in your feedback and remarks at kailashkumar.official@gmail.com, would love to hear from you.
+I hope you enjoy reading my blog as much as I love writing them, please do send in your feedback and remarks at kailashkumar.official@gmail.com, would love to hear from you.
 Cheers !!